C++98 OOP: Inheritance and Polymorphism

 // GoodBase destroyed

-// 内存正确释放A simple but almost ironclad rule of thumb is: as long as a class has any virtual functions, you must also declare its destructor as virtual.
-This costs nothing, but it prevents a class of problems that manifest in embedded systems as "inexplicable memory leaks" or "peripheral state anomalies," and are extremely difficult to track down.
+// 内存正确释放A simple but almost ironclad rule is: whenever a class contains any virtual functions, you must declare the destructor as virtual as well.
+This costs nothing, but it prevents a class of issues that manifest in embedded systems as "inexplicable memory leaks" or "peripheral state anomalies," and are notoriously difficult to track down.

 2.5 When to Use Polymorphism in Embedded Systems

-In actual embedded engineering, the most valuable application scenarios for polymorphism often appear in "driver abstraction" and "protocol decoupling."
-However, not all scenarios are suitable for polymorphism.
+In real-world embedded engineering, the most valuable use cases for polymorphism often arise in "driver abstraction" and "protocol decoupling."
+However, polymorphism is not suitable for every scenario.

-Scenarios suitable for polymorphism: The system needs to support multiple hardware variants (such as a sensor driver compatible with both UART and SPI communication); or when porting across different platforms, platform-specific code needs to be isolated into concrete implementation classes; or when you want to extend system behavior by adding new derived classes without modifying existing code.
+Scenarios suitable for polymorphism: The system needs to support multiple hardware variants (for example, a sensor driver compatible with both UART and SPI communication); or platform-specific code needs to be isolated into concrete implementation classes for portability across different platforms; or you want to extend system behavior by adding new derived classes without modifying existing code.

-Scenarios not suitable for polymorphism: The system has only one fixed, unchanging hardware configuration; the number of objects is very large (every object needs an extra vptr, which might be unaffordable on an MCU with only a few KB of RAM); or there are extreme real-time requirements (although the indirect jump of a virtual function call has overhead, the critical issue is non-determinism—you cannot determine the target address of the call at compile time, which is unacceptable for some hard real-time systems).
+Scenarios unsuitable for polymorphism: The system has only one fixed, unchanging hardware configuration; the number of objects is very large (each object adds a vptr, which may be unaffordable on an MCU with only a few KB of RAM); or there are extreme real-time requirements (the indirect jump of a virtual function call incurs overhead, but more critically, indeterminacy—you cannot determine the target address at compile time, which is unacceptable for some hard real-time systems).

-My recommendation is: in embedded development, start without polymorphism, until you clearly feel the need to "use a unified interface to manipulate different implementations."
-Do not introduce polymorphism just to make "the code look more OOP"—this is typical over-engineering.
+My advice is: in embedded development, start without polymorphism until you clearly feel the need for "a unified interface to operate on different implementations."
+Do not introduce polymorphism just to make the "code look more OOP"—this is typical over-engineering.

 Summary

-In this chapter, we learned about inheritance and polymorphism—the two most core mechanisms of the C++ object-oriented system.
-Inheritance is used to express "is-a" semantic relationships, with public inheritance being the overwhelmingly preferred choice.
-Polymorphism achieves runtime behavior dispatch through virtual functions, allowing us to manipulate different derived class objects through a unified base class interface.
-Virtual destructors are the safety baseline when using polymorphism, and forgetting them leads to resource leaks.
+In this chapter, we learned about inheritance and polymorphism—the two core mechanisms of C++ object-oriented programming.
+Inheritance is used to express "is-a" semantic relationships, with public inheritance being the overwhelming choice.
+Polymorphism implements runtime behavior dispatch via virtual functions, allowing us to manipulate different derived class objects through a unified base class interface.
+Virtual destructors are the safety baseline when using polymorphism; forgetting them leads to resource leaks.

 Inheritance and polymorphism are powerful tools, but they also introduce more complex object relationships, harder-to-trace call paths, and additional runtime overhead.
-In embedded development, the criterion for deciding whether to use them is very simple: do the benefits of decoupling clearly outweigh the introduced complexity and overhead?
+In embedded development, the criteria for using them are very simple: does the benefit of decoupling clearly outweigh the introduced complexity and overhead?

-In the next chapter, we will learn about operator overloading—the ability to let custom types participate in expression calculations just like built-in types.
+In the next article, we will learn about operator overloading—the ability to participate in expression calculations with user-defined types just like built-in types.